prakaa/phd_thesis/source/to_do/nem_fcas.md

-[^3]: The terms *virtual, emulated and synthetic* inertia have been used
-    in the literature to refer to a proportional active power response to RoCoF.
-However, these terms do not distinguish whether the inverter control scheme provides an inherent response (i.e. from inverters operated as a voltage source which are commonly referred to as *grid-forming inverters* [@Lin2020a; @Cherevatskiy2020]) or a controlled response following frequency measurement
-    [@Tielens2016; @Eriksson2018].

 [^4]: From 2015-2019, the Tasmanian and mainland contingency FCAS
     markets were separated on average for 40% of the time due to the